FTarfasse/quick-perf-wiki/JVM-annotations.md

 * https://github.com/danielshaya/ByteWatcher
 * https://www.javaspecialists.eu/archive/Issue232.html

-You can  for example use @MeasureAllocation and @MaxAllocation to check the heap allocation cost of a large data stucture (containing 1 000 000 elements for example) .<br>
+You can  for example use @MeasureAllocation and @MaxAllocation to check the heap allocation cost of a large data structure (containing 1 000 000 elements for example) .<br>

 @NoAllocation can be used to verify that the tested code does not allocate on heap.